-All tryouts will be held at the newly completed, Forrest Street Soccer Park.
-This amazing complex is where all ASA teams will be training and holding specialized programming for the 2019-20 season as well as our recreational training and league play for the future.
-Accommodations include architectural structures and details that convey the historic downtown feel, paved walking trails, playgrounds, lakes, concessions, bathrooms, state-of-the-art irrigation systems, 11v11, 9v9, 7v7, and 4v4 fields, covered areas, additional parking, and much more.
+All tryouts will be held at Forrest Street Soccer Park.
+This amazing complex is where all ASA teams train in one convenient location, a well as specialized programming, recreational league play, and more.
+Accommodations include paved walking trails, playgrounds, lakes, concessions, bathrooms, 11v11, 9v9, 7v7, and 4v4 fields, beautiful pavilion, amphitheater, farmers market, and much more.
 Forrest St. Park is located @ 12148 Forrest Street, Arlington, TN 38002.

 If you are unable to attend a tryout or tryouts, please contact us @ firstname.lastname@example.org or call 901-603-1119.

 Tuesday, June 16th @ 5:30 pm • Thursday, June 18th @ 5:30 pm

 Boys with 2013-2009 Birth Years

 Tuesday, June 16th @ 7:00 pm • Thursday, June 18th @ 7:00 pm

 Rainout Date: Saturday, June 20th (Girls from 10:00-11:00 am, Boys from 11:30-12:30 pm)